-The tropical mango is one that you can never have enough.
-Wonderful as a fruit yet so versatile that you can add it to just about anything from fancy desserts, in salads or cooked with meats.
-Today I have an amazing collection of must-try mango recipes that will blow your mind.
-From sweet to savory mango is one fruit you must try as an ingredient.
+Mango is one fruit that you can never have enough of.
+Wonderful as a fruit, and yet so versatile that you can add it to just about anything from fancy desserts, to salads or cooked with meats.
+So, today, I give you an amazing collection of must-try mango recipes that will blow your mind.
+From sweet to savory, mango is one fruit you must try as an ingredient.

 One of the best things about summer are the summer fruits.
-All the amazing stone fruits like peaches, apricots, figs, nectarines, and of course the delectable mango.
-While they taste delicious on their own they make perfect ingredient in recipes and treats too.
-We are a big mango loving family and we eat them as fruits as well as make tasty likes like the ones I’ve shared with you below.
+For example, all the amazing stone fruits like peaches, apricots, figs, nectarines, and of course the delectable mango.
+And, while they all taste delicious on their own, they make perfect ingredients in many recipes.
+In fact, we are a big mango loving family and we eat them as fruits as well as make tasty dishes like the ones I've shared with you below.

-From a simple five-minute mango lassi and no-churn mango ice creams to exotic mango entremets it’s all here.
-So if you’ve very asked the question – what can you do with mango? look right here at this list below.
+From a simple five-minute mango lassi and no-churn mango ice creams to exotic mango entremets, it's all here.
+So, if you've very asked the question, what can you do with mango?
+Then, look no further than the list below.

 What does a mango taste like?